jakelongenecker93/Landsat-Water-Mask-QGIS-Plugin/README.md

   Water is detected via RBG thresholds.

 QA_PIXEL.tif note:
-  Water is detected using the QA_PIXEL integer value chosen per Landsat generation:
+  Water is detected using the QA_PIXEL integer value per Landsat generation #:
     - Landsat 4/5/7: 5504
     - Landsat 8/9:   21952

-Landsat sensor detected from filename characters 3–4 (04, 05, 07, 08, 09)
+Landsat generation # detected from filename characters 3–4 (04, 05, 07, 08, 09)

 Outputs are Processing destinations (TEMPORARY_OUTPUT by default) and will be added back into QGIS.